 Mae Adkins, the principal and founder of Family First Legal, has been a practicing attorney in California since 2003, with a focus on working with individuals of all backgrounds who are engaged in family law and general civil litigation matters.

-In early 2009, Ms. Adkins completed her mediator training in accordance with the California Dispute Resolution Programs Act and has since been mediating disputes of all types, now primarily focusing on family law matters including divorces and separations, child custody and visitation, business partnership dissolutions and disputes, child guardianship petitions and terminations, contractual breaches, unpaid debts, landlord-tenant matters, neighbors’ disputes, conflicts among roommates, employment disputes, and complaints against police officers by citizens.
+In early 2009, Ms. Adkins completed her mediator training in accordance with the California Dispute Resolution Programs Act and has since been mediating disputes of all types, now primarily focusing on family law matters including divorces and separations, child custody and visitation, premarital agreements, child guardianship matters, contractual breaches, unpaid debts, neighbors’ disputes, conflicts among roommates and complaints against police officers by citizens.

 Ms. Adkins has extensively argued matters throughout various California Courts and administrative boards, both in trial and pre-trial hearings, and through appeals.
 She graduated cum laude and in the top 10% of her class from Hastings College of the Law in 2003, and has a B.A. in Philosophy and a B.F.A in Fine Art from the Ohio State University, where she graduated summa cum laude.

 Ms. Adkins stands out from other attorneys in her approachability, in her caring, nonjudgmental attitude towards each client, and in the comfort and trust she instills.
-Ms. Adkins helps clients focus on the solutions, and in that way, the problems seem to resolve themselves.
+Ms. Adkins helps clients focus on solutions to reach strong and successful resolutions.